JuanDavidArdila/Final-Project/README..md

 ### To start the program, perform the following steps:

 1. Navigate to the folder where your project is saved by typing in the terminal:
    ```bash
    cd "path-to-folder"
    ```

-2. Initialize the `main.py` file to start the Flask server by typing:
+2. Run the `main.py` file to start the Flask server by typing:
    ```bash
    python main.py
    ```